kevin-sakai/cs160-project/README.md

 1. Install the latest versions of `npm` and `node`.
 2. Open two terminals from the repository directory.
-3. In both terminals, run `npm install`.
 4. In one terminal, go to the frontend folder `mainstream` with `cd mainstream`.
-5. From this terminal, run `npm run dev` to start the React frontend.
+5. From this terminal, run `npm install` to install dependencies and `npm run dev` to start the React frontend.
 6. In the other terminal, go to the backend server folder `backend` with `cd backend`.
-7. In this terminal, run `npm start` to start the backend server.
+7. In this terminal, run `npm install` to install dependencies and `npm start` to start the backend server.
 8. Navigate to `http://localhost:5173/` in your browser to open the app.

 ## Graphs Page